-Please click here for the online ethics training course.
+Please click the title above or here to access the online ethics training course through the member’s portal.
 The link will bring you to the login page where you can find and complete the module.
-The online ethics course can be completed in both 2017 and 2018.
-Once completed, license holders may print a certificate and claim five professional development hours.
+The online ethics course can be completed annually and once completed members may print a certificate for their professional development hours.

-The modules aim to increase understanding of climate change in Newfoundland and Labrador and the potential implications for infrastructure planning and development.
-This includes enhance professionals understanding of the following:
+The modules aim to increase professionals understanding of climate change in Newfoundland and Labrador covering:

 - The basics of climate change science, how the province is being impacted by climate change, and the implications for infrastructure;